yyzeng43/ModelPred/README.md

 LR_Shapley.py --sampling Perm --maxiter 50 --rawdatapth  --modelpath  --savepath

-Please make sure the data_path (where you save the raw data), save_path (where you save the training samples for OptLearn), result_path (where you save all the results), and model_path (where you save the trained models) are all correctly configured.
+Please make sure the data_path (where you save the raw data), save_path (where you save the training samples for ModelPred), result_path (where you save all the results), and model_path (where you save the trained models) are all correctly configured.